-UK law has never prohibited single dads or mums having children through surrogacy, but the legal issues are complicated to navigate.
+UK law has never prohibited single dads or mums having children through surrogacy, but the legal issues are complicated.
 That is because parental orders (which give parenthood to the intended parents after the birth and extinguish the status of the surrogate) are only currently available to couples, making the issues around parentage and nationality difficult for single parents to resolve.
 However, the good news is that the law is set to change.

-We have been at the forefront of the campaign to win rights for single parents conceiving through surrogacy for many years.
-In 2008 (when parental orders were opened to same-sex and unmarried couples) we drafted an amendment to the law covering single parents too.
+We have fought a successful campaign to win rights for single parents conceiving through surrogacy over the past 10 years.
+In 2008 (when parental orders were opened to same-sex and unmarried couples) Natalie drafted an amendment to the law covering single parents too.
 This was debated in Parliament, but unfortunately blocked by the government which said that government policy was to allow surrogacy only for couples.
 We continued to campaign for change and in 2015/2016 represented the single father in the case of Re Z which challenged the law on human rights grounds.
-Ultimately the President of the High Court Family Division made a formal declaration that U.K surrogacy law was incompatible with the Human Rights Act as it discriminated against single parents and their children.
-In December 2016, the government told Parliament that, in response to that court ruling, it would be changing the law to enable single parents to apply for parental orders.
-The government has said it will use a special fast-track procedure to change the law.
-The remedial order being used to change the law will, they say, be introduced to Parliament in September 2017, which could see the new law in force by mid 2018.
-It will be retrospective, so that previously excluded single parents can apply even if their children are more than six months old.
-We will continue to keep this page updated as there is further news.
+Ultimately the President of the High Court Family Division made a formal declaration that UK surrogacy law was incompatible with the Human Rights Act as it discriminated against single parents and their children.
+To remedy the breach of human rights law, a remedial order was introduced to Parliament in November 2017.
+This will amend section 54 of the Human Fertilisation and Embryology Act 2008 to allow single mothers and fathers through surrogacy to apply for a parental order in the same way as couples.
+It is currently being considered by Parliament and we hope the new law will be in force some time in the second half of 2018.
+This useful Parliamentary paper gives a full summary of the current position as of 5 February 2018.

 In the meantime, we are still finding creative solutions for single parents wherever possible.

-If you are conceiving with a surrogate, it is critical to ensure that you will be your child’s legal father when he or she is born.
+If you are conceiving with a surrogate, it is important to ensure that you will be your child’s legal father when he or she is born.
 This depends on your surrogate’s marital status and where conception takes place, as well as biology.
 Find out more about UK parenthood law.